 Peter, trapped inside the Needle, begins to plot an escape in order to save his Kingdom from the evil Flagg as Thomas becomes nothing more than a puppet of Flagg.
 Requesting only his mother’s dollhouse and a royal napkin with each meal, Peter begins to plot to save his kingdom and clear his name.

-The Eyes of the Dragon is told in true fairy tale fashion and combines King’s trademark storyteller’s flair with a passion for a genre that King normally avoids.
-However, the combination works and makes The Eyes of the Dragon one diversion from the normal King fare that both King fans and fantasy readers will enjoy.
+is told in true fairy tale fashion and combines King’s trademark storyteller’s flair with a passion for a genre that King normally avoids.
+However, the combination works and makes one diversion from the normal King fare that both King fans and fantasy readers will enjoy.